-What is the best super-8 camera?
-Well of course the one you have with you!
-No kidding, it's all about what you do with it and want to film.
-But of course there are some very good high-end cameras, a lot of decent cameras, and a whole bunch that might be better avoided.
-I say, definitely avoid the Nizo Integral cameras, I never had a single one that actually worked.
-I recommend a Nizo 481, 561 or 801 if you have a modest budget and you don't need to record sound with an external recorder.
+There are some very good high-end super 8 cameras for sale, a lot of decent movie cameras, and a whole bunch that might be better avoided.
+Personally, I would recommend buying a Nizo 481, 561 or 801 if you have a modest budget and you don't need to record sound with an external recorder.

 First of all: what do you want to do with your camera, film indoors or mainly outdoors?
 Sport events, fast camera work or will it be on a tripod a lot?
 Most cameras will shoot at multiple speeds but the cheaper ones tend to only have the 18 fps. option.
-At this speed, your precious film cartridge with 50 ft.
+At this speed, your precious super 8 film cartridge with 50 ft.
 (15 mt.) of film will last around 3 min. and 20 sec.
-Also good in low light conditions since the slower shutter speed will let more light through.
-Most sound cameras have 24 fps. which means you can film aprox.
-2 min. and 30 sec. with one cartridge.
+Also good in low-light conditions since the slower shutter speed will let more light through.
+Most sound cameras have 24 fps. which means you can film approx. 2 min. and 30 sec. with one cartridge.